matomatical/clock/README.md

 The numerals use a [dozenal](https://en.wikipedia.org/wiki/Duodecimal) (base
 12) system, because I prefer the look, and I'm the only one who has to read this clock.
-I'm using caligraphic letters X for ten and E for eleven.
+I'm using letters X for ten and E (reflected 3) for eleven.

 TODO: Diagram with numerals